USAFA-ECE/ece382/docs/Assignments/lab17.md

 - **This is part of Homework 17**
 - Read the entire code in `Program17_1.c`.
-- Complete the `Controller` function in `Program17_1.c`.
+- Complete the `Controller` function in `Program17_1.c` according to the provided instructions.
-- Follow the instructions inside `Program17_1.c` to complete it.
 - Do **not** implement a proportional-integral (PI) controller for this homework.
-- Copy and paste the code you wrote inside `Controller()` in Gradescope to submit your Homework 17.
+- Copy and paste your `Controller()` code into Gradescope for Homework 17 submission.

 ### Implement a proportional-integral controller in `Program17_1`